sbslee/pypgx/docs/commands.rst

 Call phenotypes from star alleles.

-*gt* is the genotype file from Stargazer.
+This command is just a wrapper for the ``phenotyper`` module.
 See the API section for details.

+*gt* is the genotype file.

 Options
 -------